 Most gallbladder polyps cause no symptoms.

-Gallbladder carcinomas are better defined by CT than by ultrasonography.
 Open laparotomy is necessary to determine disease extent, which guides treatment.

 For cholangiocarcinoma, stenting or surgically bypassing the obstruction relieves pruritus, jaundice, and perhaps fatigue.